 - Centralised.
 A multi-skilled team of people deliver digital strategy, technology, communications, products and services.

 - Hub and spoke.
 A central digital team facilitates the implementation of digital strategies and processes.
 Specialist digital roles exist in teams around the organisation.
-These might include digital fundraiser, digital campaigner, and online supporter care manager.
+These might include digital fundraiser, digital campaigner, and digital marketeer.

 - De-centralised.
-There is no digital team.
-Relevant digital roles exist in each team.
-For example, digital development may sit in the IT team, and digital content in the communications team.
+There is no digital team, but there may be some top level digital strategic roles which work across the organisation.
+Relevant digital (implementation) roles exist in each team.
+For example, digital technology development may sit in the IT team, and digital content in the communications team.

 Things to think about